LottieFiles/dotlottie-rs/BUILD_SYSTEM.md

 - `WASM_MESON_BUILD_FILE`: Creates the `Meson` file used to build the WASM release artifacts
 - `SETUP_WASM_MESON`: Runs `Meson` to setup a WASM build using `Ninja`
 - `WASM_RELEASE`: Compiles the final artifacts for a WASM release

+For native builds, the `dotlottie-ffi` project must be built, which will automatically produce the related cbindgen-generated C header file.
+The library file(s) generated as part of the build and the header file are then copied to the `release/native` directory.

 #### Top-level